+It is important to recognize that the shadow caster geometry, a dark color object, does not actually exist in the scene where it is algorithmically created to approximate the visual perception of light being occluded.
+This creation and rendering of extra geometry to simulate the results of human visual perception, while interesting, has its own challenges.

-As illustrated in Figure 8-25, the challenging problem of this simple simulation occurs when the shadow caster geometry extends beyond the bounds of the shadow receiver.
-This situation can be observed in Figure 8-23: the top portion of the hero helmet shadow extends beyond the bounds of the minion and is not drawn.
+As depicted in Figure 8-26, the illusion of shadow breaks down when the shadow caster geometry extends beyond the bounds of the shadow receiver.
+Such situations must be properly resolved in order for shadow to appear genuine.
+An example of proper handling of this situation can be observed in Figure 8-24, the top portion of the hero helmet shadow extends beyond the bounds of the minion and is not drawn.